HL7/v2-to-fhir/input/pagecontent/validation.md

 the transform output FHIR against profiles.

 ### Outlook
-A transform validator can be an important deliverable of the V2-FHIR mapping project, as well as implemnetations, enabling users of HL7 V2 and FHIR to check that V2 messages and FHIR resources are correctly related to one another.
+A transform validator can be an important deliverable of the V2-FHIR mapping project, as well as implementations, enabling users of HL7 V2 and FHIR to check that V2 messages and FHIR resources are correctly related to one another.
 It will be of interest to healthcare providers, and to national and regional healthcare authorities, to help them ensure the data quality of their applications.

 Any regional healthcare authority may wish to use the mapping tables developed by the V2-to-FHIR mapping project, to develop local variant mapping tables which reflect the ways in which V2 and FHIR are used in their region (local profiles and usages), and then to offer a local validation service using those mapping tables.
 Suppliers of transform services may wish to use the validator to test and demonstrate the quality of their offerings.